Learn why Private Cloud Director is the best VMware alternative

 Hypervisor Host VM 02

-For the second command, skip prompts for Proxy URL and MFA Token by hitting enter.
+For this next command, skip prompts for Proxy URL and MFA Token by hitting enter.
 Enter Account URL, Username, Region, and Tenant as shown on the UI.
 Enter your password when prompted.

 pcdctl config set -u https://pcd-community.pf9.io -e admin@airctl.localnet -r Community -t service